salameaz/pdf-process-rag/README.md

 Splits extracted text into smaller chunks for efficient processing and querying.

 ### `src/query_generator.py`
-Generates a query prompt for the language model based on user input and the context retrieved from the vector store.
+Generates a query prompt for the large language model based on user input and the context retrieved from the vector store.

 ### `src/streamlit_app.py`
 The main entry point for the Streamlit application.
 Handles file uploads, vector store creation, and user interaction with the RAG system.